China is investigating foreign chipmakers

-Samsung has confirmed that it is being investigated by Chinese authorities as part of a probe that reportedly targets chipmakers based in South Korea and the United States.
+Samsung and Micron Technology are being investigated by Chinese authorities as part of a probe that targets chipmakers based in South Korea and the United States.

-China's State Administration for Market Regulation is also investigating US tech firm Micron Technology (MU) and South Korea's SK Hynix, according to the Wall Street Journal.

 Shares in Samsung closed 0.4% lower in Seoul, while SK Hynix shed 1.8%.
-Micron shares opened lower.
+Micron shares dropped over 1% in New York.

 Bernstein analyst Mark Newman said Beijing may be worried about the rising price of memory chips.